Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Design of the Digital Twin

-Our five-tier digital twin framework is built upon three core technological modules that work synergistically and systematically: (i) a Virtual 3D Environment powered by NVIDIA Omniverse for geometric modeling and visualization, (ii) a multi-physics simulation engine for high-fidelity battery state estimation and prediction, and (iii) an AI engine leveraging NVIDIA PhysicsNeMo with PIML to tighten synchronization between the physical battery and its digital replica.
-Together, these modules enable progression across five distinct intelligence tiers, as shown in \autoref{high level framework}.
-Each layer is constructed upon the foundation of the previous one, collectively enabling comprehensive battery lifecycle management.
+The architecture of our intelligent five-tier digital twin system is shown in \autoref{high level framework}.
+Each layer is constructed upon the foundation of the previous one within a unified intelligent system.
+From bottom to top, Tier~1 (Geometric) builds 3D representations of battery cells, modules, and packs, implemented in NVIDIA Omniverse as the spatial backbone, supported by NVIDIA SimReady assets that provide standardized, simulation-ready battery components; Tier~2 (Descriptive) binds real‑time sensor streams to this geometry to create a live, data‑rich twin that visualizes temperature distributions, voltage/current profiles, and operating conditions; Tier~3 (Predictive) leverages PIML to forecast capacity‑degradation trajectories, estimate SOH and RUL, and quantify thermal‑runaway risk under diverse scenarios; Tier~4 (Prescriptive) translates these forecasts into optimal operating strategies, such as fast‑charging protocols, cell‑balancing schedules, and cooling‑system set‑points, while enforcing safety and operational constraints; and Tier~5 (Autonomous) enables the system to achieve closed-loop, AI-driven control, where decisions are executed independently and models adapt through continual learning.
+NVIDIA Omniverse underpins Tier 1 and Tier 2 as the shared spatial and data plane, augmented by NVIDIA SimReady standardized battery assets, while PhysicsNeMo powers Tier 3 to Tier 5 for learning, prescription, and autonomy.

-From bottom to top, Tier~1 (Geometric) builds high‑fidelity 3D representations of cells, modules, and packs, implemented with a Universal Scene Description (USD)‑based environment in NVIDIA Omniverse as the spatial backbone; Tier~2 (Descriptive) binds real‑time sensor streams to this geometry to create a live, data‑rich twin that visualizes temperature distributions, voltage/current profiles, and operating conditions; Tier~3 (Predictive) leverages PIML to forecast capacity‑degradation trajectories, estimate SOH and RUL, and quantify thermal‑runaway risk under diverse scenarios; Tier~4 (Prescriptive) translates these forecasts into optimal operating strategies, such as fast‑charging protocols, cell‑balancing schedules, and cooling‑system set‑points, while enforcing safety and operational constraints; and Tier~5 (Autonomous) enables the framework to achieve closed-loop, AI-driven control, where decisions are executed independently and models adapt dynamically through continual learning.
-This five-tier digital twin intelligence framework design is developed based on the following three key technologies:
+This intelligent system is enabled by three core modules spanning across tiers, with the overall organization illustrated in \autoref{fig:DTframework}: (i) a virtual 3D environment powered by NVIDIA Omniverse and NVIDIA SimReady for geometric modeling and visualization, (ii) a multi-physics simulation engine for high-fidelity battery state estimation and prediction, and (iii) an AI engine leveraging NVIDIA PhysicsNeMo with PIML to tighten synchronization between the physical battery and its digital replica.